Our natural inclination is to want to organize someone else or dive deep into organizing our "passions."

 This is where we spend our time.
 We are most at home with these items.
 Your goal is to get each project in ONE area of the house.

 - Failed organization attempts always involve buying more organizers to house the "stuff," but we still can't find what we want when we need it.

 Once you have flexed and developed your decluttering muscle in the unexciting parts of your home ,you will be able to start to declutter in your passions as well.

 - Our family members passion projects make us the MOST crazy!
-We decide if we can just get them to pare down, get organized, or sell their passions, the whole space will be more organized.
+We decide if we can just get them to pare down, get organized, or sell their ideas, the whole space will be more organized.